dladams/hdcoldbox/README.md

 Now the adcprp plots have CNR noise vs channel-tick and samrms has noise vs channel.
 These plots are generated with a calibration gain of one and so the units are ADC counts.

+## Viewing output
+The above and most other jobs produce image files.
+In Jupyter, these can be viewed by navigating to the run directory in the file browser and opening the file(s) of interest.
+To view all images on a single page, open and run the view notebood (view.ipynb) in that directory.

 ## Notes

 Aogust 2, 2022: The above are confirmed to work with dunesw v09_56_00d00.